Brachycentrus occidentalis / Brachycentrus americanus

 American Grannom (Mother’s Day Caddis) larvae build rectangular, tapered cases, prefer moderate to fast riffles and runs and emerge midstream.
 Occidentalis is the first important Caddis emergence of the year, beginning in the last week or two of April and continuing through June.
 Peak emergence usually occurs from the last week of April until the last week of May.
 The first few weeks can produce incredible numbers of adults.
 Americanus begins to emerge in June and continues through August.
 The emergence is much smaller than occidentalis, but is a significant hatch on the Yakima.

-occidentalis: Size 16 to 18 - Color: wings: tan. body: dark olive to black with an olive lateral line on the abdomen.
+Larva: Size 14 to 18 / greenish brown to bright green.
+Adult: occidentalis: Size 14 to 18 / Color: wings: tan. body: dark olive to black with an olive lateral line on the abdomen.

 Spotted Sedge are case-less caddis that build small nets to seine food from the current, prefer moderate to fast riffles and runs and emerge midstream.
 Hydropsyche can begin emerging in spring, generally during the afternoon, but the heaviest emergences usually occur in July and August in the evening.